 The Marine Patrols’ purpose is to ensure the safety of all people who are enjoying the waters of Lake Erie and the Vermilion River.
 This is done through educational programs, safety inspections, enforcement of Ohio laws and navigational rules, assisting boaters, patrolling regattas and special events, and performing search and rescue operations.
 The Marine Patrol also works closely with the United States Coast Guard and the Ohio Division of Watercraft, through mutual aid agreements.

 There are presently 8 officers assigned to the Marine Patrol unit.
 There are 5 civilian operators that also assist with the operation of the unit.
-Sgt.
-Gordon Adams is the supervisor of this unit.
+Captain Jim Graham is the supervisor of this unit.

 Officers assigned to the Marine Patrol unit have all received specialized training through the Division of Watercraft, in addition to the training required as a police officer, such as CPR, use of the AED, (automated external defibrillators) and firearms qualifications.